 What is the primary source of funding for long-term care?

-Long-term care can be expensive, ranging from home health services and long-term hospital stays to nursing homes or LTC facilities.
+Long-term care can be expensive, from home health services and hospital stays to nursing homes or LTC facilities.
 Most LTC services are not covered by insurance like the Medicare program, so individuals may be responsible for covering these costs.

 The most common LTC payment sources are out-of-pocket, LTC insurance plans, and various government assistance programs.
 Out-of-pocket payments are often the highest-cost method of financing, including contributions from family members, savings, or short-term loans.

-Long-term care insurance policies may provide reasonable coverage for long-term medical expenses that are not covered by other forms of insurance.
+Long-term care insurance policies may provide reasonable coverage for long-term medical expenses not covered by other forms of insurance.
 In addition, government assistance may provide discounts on long-term medical coverage if an individual qualifies.

 What is covered in a Long-Term care policy?

 A long-term care policy provides financial coverage to individuals who need extended assistance with long-term medical and personal care due to aging, severe physical illness, or cognitive impairment.
 Maintenance can include activities of daily living such as bathing, dressing, or using the bathroom, as well as supportive services like home health aides and nursing home visits.